ScaledMarkets/dabl/langref/task_decl.md

 * When the task is invoked, the `bash` command will be performed, after the value of `$thisdir` has been substituted. (`$thisdir` evaluates to the directory in which the DABL script exists.)
+* If the task takes more than 5 seconds to complete, it will be terminated, and an error status will be set for it.

 ## Name Scope and Name Overloading